Eaternity/eaternity-com/_posts/en/0000-01-01-references.md

 			<div class="container-20 clearfix">
 				<p class="text text-26">Compass Group (Switzerland) AG</p>
-		        <p>In partnership with Compass Group (Switzerland) AG we are rolling out the Eaternity Cloud to 200 Compass restaurants.
+		        <p>In partnership with Compass Group (Switzerland) AG we are rolling out the Eaternity App to 200 Compass restaurants.
 Compass cooks can now see the difference it makes to switch from aubergine to courgette and how their restaurant’s climate footprint performs in comparison to others.</p>
 		        <a href="/p/compass-ch">Project page: "Ich esse die Welt gesund."</a>
 			</div>